 - Good plant sources of iron include lentils, chickpeas, beans, tofu, cashew nuts, chia seeds, ground linseed, hemp seeds, pumpkin seeds, kale, dried apricots and figs, raisins, quinoa

 Nutrient #3 - Zinc

-Zinc is vital component for dozens of the body's natural processes, and yet research has suggested that a surprisingly large portion of the world's population – not just vegans – are at risk of being zinc deficient.
+Zinc is a vital component for many of the body's natural processes, including fighting infection, growth and speeding up reactions, and yet research has suggested that a surprisingly large portion of the world's population – not just vegans – are at risk of being zinc deficient.

 The building block of protein, it can be fairly easy for a person adhering to a traditional western diet – one that includes fish, poultry, and meat – to get their daily dose of amino acids from whole foods.

-While their are a number amino rich plants and plant-based foods, getting the right amounts of all nine essential amino acids (the ones that our bodies can't produce on their one) can prove challenging when following a strictly plant-based diet.
+While there are a number amino-rich plants and plant-based foods, getting the right amounts of all nine essential amino acids (the ones that our bodies can't produce on their own) can prove challenging when following a strictly plant-based diet.

 Nutrient #5 - Vitamin D

 Playing a role in everything from bone health to how our neurons send information, Vitamin D is another essential nutrient – for vegans and non-vegans alike!